3 Days Etosha National Park Camping Tour

 Day 2 NAMUTONI, ETOSHA NATIONAL PARK

-A full day’s game we leave early to enjoy the cool morning air as we drive across Etosha to Halali camp, situated in the middle of the park.
+A full day’s game we leave early to enjoy the cool morning air as we drive through Etosha to Namutoni camp, situated north of the park.
 Along the way we visit waterholes and are afforded splendid views of the massive Etosha Pan.

-The game viewing is usually excellent and we have the chance to tick off a few new species that are not normally seen on the Okaukuejo side of the park.
-We stop at Halali camp for a rest and have lunch and there is time to visit the Halali waterhole and to make use of the swimming pool and bar facilities before continuing to the eastern side of the park and our camp in the Namutoni region.
+The game viewing is usually excellent and we have the chance to tick off a few new species that are not normally seen on the Okaukuejo side of the park. the eastern side of the park and our camp in the Namutoni region.
 Overnight camping

 Day 3 WINDHOEK